 In the early days of the Internet (1995-1998), angry copyright owners tried using two theories against ISPs:

-ISPs who claimed they couldn't possibly monitor everything said on hosted websites lobbied Congress for protection and, in 1998, President Clinton signed into effect the Digital Millennium Copyright Act (DMCA).
-Under Title II of the DMCA (17 U.S.C. Â§ 511 and following), an ISP can avoid financial liability by following the "notice and takedown" provisions, should one of its subscribers offer infringing copy online.
-These provisions basically state that once an ISP receives notice of the infringement, it must take down the unauthorized material.
+ISPs who claimed they couldn't possibly monitor everything that was said on hosted websites lobbied Congress for protection and, in 1998, President Clinton signed into effect the Digital Millennium Copyright Act (DMCA).
+Under Title II of the DMCA, ISPs can avoid legal liability if they follow "notice and takedown" procedures.
+These procedures require ISPs to take down unauthorized material when they receive notice of an infringement.
+(17 U.S.C. § 511 and following.)

 Under the DMCA, to avoid liability the ISP must:

 In addition to these and other requirements, the ISP must designate an agent to receive notices from copyright owners.
 Because designating an agent is key to an ISP's ability to avoid liability, it's essential that the ISP promptly send its agent's name and address to the U.S. Copyright Office and pay the registration fee.
 Learn more about locating and designating agents at www.copyright.gov.

 The DMCA protections for ISPs extend not only to content that is stored on the ISP servers and storage devices, but also to an ISP's "information location tools," which are devices that help a user find or access sites, such as directories, pointers, and hypertext links.

 If an ISP does not obey the DMCA provisions—for example, by failing to designate an agent or by neglecting to immediately remove infringing copy once notified—a copyright owner has the right to sue the ISP as a contributory or vicarious copyright infringer.